KantiKuijk/Payconiq/README.md

 For every (implemented: predefined, invoice, receipt) URL-string product there is a class exported: `PayconiqPredefined`, `PayconiqInvoice`, and `PayconiqReceipt`.
 Since they all need an API key in their constructor **_it should only be used in the backend_**.

+## Common Across Products

+All product classes have common or at least similar elements.

+### Constructor

 The constructor parameters are the same for all product classes:

 - `ppid` _(string)_ .:. paymentId given by Payconiq.